eboudrant/more-wax/README.md

 ### Cover photos

 Cover images come from Discogs by default.
 Users can take or upload a custom cover photo.
 HEIC files (from iPhone) are converted to JPEG using a fallback chain: `sips` (macOS) → `heic2any` (browser) → native decoder.

+### Error handling

+On startup the client checks `/api/status` and shows actionable error banners if the Discogs token is missing or invalid.
+Attempting to use photo mode without an Anthropic API key shows a dialog explaining how to configure it.

 ### HTTPS and mobile